cousinitt/Containerized_Development_Environments/README.md

            esp_8266 /usr/bin/bash
 ```

+Ok, the Docker pros will tell you to use volumes.
+I am not a pro.
+You should
-It shuts down when you exit the shell, and if you want to start it back up:
+probably use volumes.
+Anyway, Docker shuts down the container when you exit the
+shell, and if you want to start it back up:

 ```sh
 docker start my_esp